testbackport/deerhacks-ctf-challenge-ci-cd/README.md

 - Fork this repository
 - Make your changes
 - Open a pull request
 - Make sure your tests are passing locally before opening a PR.
-We have added ci/cd that will also automatically test your code.
+We have added ci/cd that will also automatically test your code